-When quarrelling members have the same basic goals, then effective apology is the best way to repair a relationship rupture and restore a good working relationship.
+When quarrelling members have the same basic goals, effective apology is the best way to restore a productive working relationship.

 I actually teach a graduate course on how to apologize because capitalism makes us experts in verbal combat while leaving us unequipped to repair the resulting inter-personal damage.

-When I ask my students to practice an apology, they typically resist by saying, “Why should I apologize when I don’t think I did anything wrong?”
-It is extremely difficult for them to think beyond who is right and who is wrong to see that the purpose of apology is to repair a relationship, not to establish blame.
+When I ask my students to practice an apology, they typically resist by saying, “Why should I apologize when I didn’t do anything wrong?”
+It is difficult for them to think beyond who is right and who is wrong to see that the purpose of apology is to repair a relationship, not to establish blame.

 An effective apology restores respect and dignity.
 Apology says, “You matter to me, and your pain matters to me.”
 Effective apology restores the primacy of cooperation over competition.
 Apology says, “Our relationship is more important to me than being right.”

-“I apologize for being so aggressive with my disagreements.
-I was mistaken not to be more careful with our relationship.
+Here is an example of an effective apology: “I apologize for being so aggressive with my disagreements.
+I should have been more careful with our relationship.
 You deserve better than that, and I am truly sorry for the pain I caused you.”

 Only after sincere apologies have been given and accepted can we explore why we did what we did.
 Most people mistakenly begin an apology by explaining, justifying, and defending, which is perceived by the other as a way to minimize the harm done.
 Such ineffective ‘apologies’ usually launch another round of conflict.

-It is also a mistake to expect conflicting parties to ever agree on who said and did what, and in what order.
-Stress hormones disrupt the ability of our brains to create coherent memories, so that we can’t remember stressful events in logical sequence.
+It is also a mistake to expect conflicting parties to ever agree on who said or did what and in what order.
+Stress hormones disrupt our ability to create coherent memories, so that we can’t remember stressful events in logical sequence.
 However, once a relationship is repaired, this no longer matters.
 What matters is preventing conflict from becoming so prolonged that it feels impossible to set aside the bitterness.

-Exploitation and competition limit people’s ability to cooperate.
-In order to build a cooperative socialist society, we must understand the social forces that tear our organizations apart, and we must strive with all our might to cooperate in spite of those forces.
+Exploitation and competition limit our ability to cooperate.
+In order to build a cooperative socialist society, we must understand the social forces that tear our organizations apart, and we must strive to cooperate in spite of those forces.

 Human beings are not thinking and talking machines.
 We do not live exclusively, or even primarily, in our heads.
 All of our thoughts and feelings are permeated with emotion.
-Committed socialists feel the pain of our lives and the world, we are passionate about the need for liberation, and we hold strong opinions.
-Yet we have completely ignored the role of emotions in creating unnecessary conflict – the open, heated kind and the covert, cold-shoulder kind – that drive valuable members away.
+Committed socialists feel the pain of our world, we are passionate about the need for liberation, and we hold strong opinions.
+We cannot afford to ignore the role of emotions in creating unnecessary conflict – the open, heated kind and the covert, cold-shoulder kind that drive activists away.

 Socialism requires the highest level of cooperation, and socialists should set the example of how to cooperate by remaining warm and friendly in the face of non-strategic disagreements.
-Our reward will be a growing ability to build respectful, welcoming, and truly democratic organizations that ordinary people will beg to join and in which they will remain.
+Our reward will be respectful, welcoming, and truly democratic organizations that ordinary people will be eager to join and in which they will remain.

-We can be supremely confident in our political foundation.
-The challenge is to trust the good intentions and dedication of all members.
-Then we can handle non-strategic disagreements with the confidence that they can and will be resolved among those who share the same goal – bringing the working class to power.
+Socialists can be confident in our political foundation.
+The challenge is to trust the dedication of all members.
+Then we can handle non-strategic disagreements with the political confidence that they can be resolved among those who share the same goal – bringing the working class to power.

 1. The Spirit Level: Why Greater Equality Makes Societies Stronger, by R. Wilkinson & K. Pickett.
 (2009/2011).